Proactive Market Making and Liquidity Analysis for Everlasting Options in DeFi Ecosystems: Methodology

 \section{Methodology}

-This section outlines the methodological approach taken to simulate the liquidity pool for everlasting options \footnote{Github link: \href{https://github.com/hardhik-99/everlasting-options-simulation}{https://github.com/hardhik-99/everlasting-options-simulation}}.
+This section outlines the methodological approach taken to simulate the liquidity pool for everlasting options \footnote{Github link: \href{https://github.com/ANRGUSC/liquidity-everlasting-options}{https://github.com/ANRGUSC/liquidity-everlasting-options}}.
 It is organized into six main parts.
 Table-\ref{table:notations} describes all the notations used in this section.